15 Signs Of Emotional Detachment In Your Relationship

 What causes emotional detachment?

 There are any number of reasons why this could be happening.
-Certainly an affair or the desire to end the relationship could be the reason for emotional detachment.
+Certainly, an affair or the desire to end the relationship could be the reason for emotional disconnect.

 But it's possible your partner is just emotionally unavailable and unable to connect with you on a deeper level.